 "Well," Fred corrected, "maybe a little provocation."

-"Well," George continued, "to be completely honest, we may have started it."
+"Well," said George, "to be completely honest, we may have started it."

 "But still, he came at us with his wand and we were shocked."

-"Get on with it!" said Ginny with a roll of her eyes.
+"Get on with it," said Ginny, rolling her eyes.

 "But then we saw students running around the corner," said Fred.